home

 interesting viewpoint, but I still would praise the film for bringing out the

 essence of Betjeman, as Ken said "inspirational and cosy" (BFI talk, 29 July 2007).
-All images from the film.
+All images from the film and from Aria.
 1959 Gordon Jacob

 A genial film